giampaolo/pyftpdlib/docs/api.rst

   Represents the real UNIX filesystem.
 Differently from :class:`pyftpdlib.filesystems.AbstractedFS` the client will login into /home/<username> and will be able to escape its home directory and navigate the real filesystem.
-Use it in conjuction with :class:`pyftpdlib.authorizers.UnixAuthorizer` to implement a "real" UNIX FTP server (see
+Use it in conjunction with :class:`pyftpdlib.authorizers.UnixAuthorizer` to implement a "real" UNIX FTP server (see
   `demo/unix_ftpd.py <https://github.com/giampaolo/pyftpdlib/blob/master/demo/unix_ftpd.py>`__).